arielherself/espresso/README.raw.md

 <strong>Serbia’s</strong> army said it was at its “highest level of of combat readiness” amid escalating tensions with <strong>Kosovo.</strong> On Monday peacekeepers said they were investigating a shooting incident in northern Kosovo.
 The region has been on edge since November when representatives of Kosovo’s Serb minority [withdrew from the country’s government institutions](https://www.economist.com/europe/2022/12/20/kosovo-and-serbia-are-on-the-verge-of-conflict-again).
 Aleksandar Vucic, Serbia’s president, said he will “take all measures to protect our people and preserve Serbia”.

-Yoon Suk Yeol, <strong>South Korea’s</strong> leader, pardoned Lee Myung-bak, a former conservative president serving a 17-year sentence for corruption.
+Yoon Suk-yeol, <strong>South Korea’s</strong> leader, pardoned Lee Myung-bak, a former conservative president serving a 17-year sentence for corruption.
 Mr Lee was in office between 2008 and 2013 in a term marked by protests and tensions with North Korea.
 He is the [fourth former leader](https://www.economist.com/asia/2022/01/01/a-presidential-pardon-catches-south-korea-by-surprise) to be issued a presidential pardon since 1987.

 Listen to an abridged version of the subscriber-only briefing.